Greedy Bayesian Posterior Approximation with Deep Ensembles: Discussion

 We acknowledge support from the Research Foundation - Flanders (FWO) through project numbers G0A1319N and S001421N, KU Leuven Internal Funds via the MACCHINA project, and funding from the Flemish Government under the ``Onderzoeksprogramma Artifici\"{e}le Intelligentie (AI) Vlaanderen" programme.

-This research was also supported by strategic funds of the University of Oulu, Finland and the Finnish Center for Artificial Intelligence (FCAI).
+This research was also supported by the strategic funds of the University of Oulu, Finland, funding from the Academy of Finland (Profi6 336449 funding program and Finnish Center for Artificial Intelligence flagship), as well as the Northern Ostrobothnia hospital district, Finland (VTR project K33754).
+A.T. acknowledges travel support from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 951847.
 We thank CSC -- Finnish Center for Science for generous computational resources.
 We also acknowledge the computational resources provided by the Aalto Science-IT project.

-Iaroslav Melekhov, Markus Heinonen, Martin Trapp, and Bas Veeling, and Egor Panfilov are acknowledged for useful suggestions that helped to improve this work.
+Iaroslav Melekhov, Markus Heinonen, Martin Trapp, Bas Veeling, and Egor Panfilov are acknowledged for useful suggestions that helped to improve this work.

 {\thesection\arabic{table}} {\thesection\arabic{figure}} {\thesection\arabic{theorem}} {\thesection\arabic{algorithm}}